SauzeauYannis/-C---Doubly-linked-list/README.md

 ### Result

-We obtained a score of ?/20. (result in February)
+We obtained a score of 17/20.